SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 CLEAR text.

-"Note the behavior and reverse logic when using FROM and TO.
+"Note the behavior and logic when using FROM and TO.
 When "performing a backward loop, the FROM value must be greater than or "equal to the TO value.
-When performing a forward loop, the LOOP AT itab INTO wa FROM 1 TO 5 STEP -2. text &&= wa.
+When performing a forward loop, the reverse "logic applies.
+LOOP AT itab INTO wa FROM 1 TO 5 STEP -2. text &&= wa.
 ENDLOOP.